SarthakGagapalliwar/transport-logistics/README.md

 *April 2025*

-• Coal Industry Management Platform – A comprehensive logistics management system designed for the coal industry, where users can track shipments, manage transporters, vehicles, and gain valuable insights through analytics.
+• Coal Industry Management Platform – A comprehensive logistics management system designed for the industry, where users can track shipments, manage transporters, vehicles, and gain valuable insights through analytics.

 • Built with Modern Tech Stack – Developed using React, TypeScript, Supabase, and Tailwind CSS to ensure a responsive, secure, and efficient user experience, including features like transporter management and real-time shipment tracking.

 • Secure Authentication – Implements robust email and password authentication to protect sensitive logistics data and operations.

-• Industry-Specific Design – Tailored specifically for coal transportation operations, ensuring all features address the unique challenges of the coal logistics sector.
+• Industry-Specific Design – Tailored specifically for transportation operations, ensuring all features address the unique challenges of the logistics sector.

 ## Project info